Mariya Stadnik: Career

 Competing in the freestyle - 48 kg weight class, she won gold at the 2008 European Championships in Tampere and bronze at the 2008 Summer Olympics in Beijing.

 Stadnik went on to win gold at the 2009 European Championships in Vilnius, the 2009 World Championships in Herning, the 2019 World Championships in Nur-Sultan, and the 2011 European Championships in Dortmund.
 At the 2012 Summer Olympics in London, she was awarded the silver medal.

 She won silver at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 In 2018, she won the silver medal in the women's 50 kg event at the Klippan Lady Open in Klippan, Sweden.
 In 2021, she won the gold medal in her event at the 2021 Poland Open held in Warsaw, Poland.

 In 2022, she won the gold medal in the 50 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 She won the gold medal in the women's 50 kg event at the 2023 Dan Kolov & Nikola Petrov Tournament held in Sofia, Bulgaria.

 She won the gold medal in the women's 50 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 In the final, she defeated Evin Demirhan Yavuz of Turkey.
 She competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her second match.
 A month later, Stadnik competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey and she earned a quota place for Azerbaijan for the Olympics.
 She competed in the women's 50 kg event at the Olympics.
 She was eliminated in her second match by Dolgorjavyn Otgonjargal of Mongolia.

 On February 2, 2025, Stadnik retired from her career, and the next day, it was announced that she would serve as the coordinator for women's wrestling at the Azerbaijan Wrestling Federation.

+On February 23, 2026, Stadnik has been appointed senior coach of Azerbaijan's U-15 and U-17 national wrestling teams.